 Naturally, motorbike rental in Phuket has its hazards, as does driving anywhere in the world.
-This page will take you through the potential pitfalls and hopefully ensure that you have a worry-free time exploring the island on two wheels.
+This page will take you through the potential pitfalls and hopefully ensure that you have a worry-free time exploring the island on 2 wheels.

 - Phuket FantaSea Cultural Theme Park